enkidevs/curriculum/blockchain/fundamentals/solidity/what-is-solidity.md

 The main features Solidity had over other Ethereum supported languages were static typing, mappings, structs, (multiple) contract inheritance, and type-safe functions.

 While it is not particularly difficult to start writing Solidity code, the real milestone is actually understanding and following security best practices.
+Remember that once the smart contract is up there, it won't ever dissapear (even though there's a kill switch).
 Over the years, some flaws in the design of Solidity allowed for multiple exploits in smart contracts, one amounting over 50M dollars worth of ether.